 I don't want to be mean to my hair (because, like me, it can be pretty sensitive), but the reality is, I've got boring hair.
 And look, I'm not complaining.
 It's well-behaved most of the time, does what it's told and stays in place.
 But if my hair was a biscuit, it would definitely be a Salada — plain, unoffensive and . . . basic.
 Good in theory, but it doesn't leave a lasting impression.
 In short, it's not the Pizza Shapes of the hair world.

-It's probably partially my fault for being a lazy-haired girl.
+It's probably partially my fault for being so lazy.
 If I could get away with one product and an air dry, I would.
-Essentially, I want things to look effortless, and actually be effortless.
-A girl can dream, right?
+Essentially, I want things to look effortless, but actually be effortless.

 To try and achieve this look, I've already got a pretty solid list of texturising and volumising products each with their own purpose.
 Oribe's Dry Texturising Spray is basically my hair's version of oxygen, and even at a casual $63 a bottle, I won't be without it (you can find a solid dupe in Toni and Guy's Casual Rough Texturiser).
 Ouai's Matte Pomade, or Bumble and Bumble's (Un) Dressing Cream are my go-to for an effortless, bed-hair look, and Sachajuan's or David Mallet's Salt Spray for undone, holiday-hair vibes.
 I'll even resort to the fail safe of using dry shampoo to achieve that lifted look, although I'm becoming more and more averse to using dry shampoo, especially after learning how bad it is for your scalp (seriously, make sure you're scrubbing that build-up away).